 Our Design your own pumpkin soup recipe uses pumpkin as the base, but you could also use potato, sweet potato, cauliflower, roasted capsicums, parsnip or carrots.
 This goes for our other soup recipes as well - use whichever vegetables you have on hand in our Spicy Chicken and Vegetable Soup and Clare’s Green Soup

 Swap like for like.
 For a similar texture and cook time in dishes it helps to swap like for like vegetables, e.g. starchy vegetables such as potato for another starchy vegetable such as pumpkin or sweet potato, and green leafy veg such as spinach for others such as kale.
-Our Basic Mushroom and Baby Spinach Side and Homemade Baked Beans with Eggs and Spinach could also be made with kale or Asian greens.
+Our Basic Mushroom and Baby Spinach Side and Homemade Baked Beans could also be made with kale or Asian greens.

 Use frozen peas and corn.
 These are a great (and cheap) swap in so many cases.
 Replace any vegetables you don’t have with peas and corn in our Chicken and Vegetable Stir-Fry, Tofu Stir-Fry Noodles and Beef and Vegetable Korma.